FusionAuth/fusionauth-site/site/_posts/2020-09-23-jerry-hopper-fusionauth.md

 -------

 We love sharing community stories.
-You can check out [the FusionAuth arm/arm64 repository](https://github.com/jerryhopper/fusionauth-app-multiarch) if you'd like to learn more
+You can check out [the FusionAuth arm/arm64 repository](https://github.com/jerryhopper/fusionauth-app-multiarch) if you'd like to learn more.